 More than 60 allegations of sexual misconduct made against Nottinghamshire Police officers and staff in 2022

-Nottinghamshire Police received 63 sexual misconduct allegations against officers and staff in 2022 v.1
+Nottinghamshire Police received 63 sexual misconduct allegations against officers and staff in 2022.

 The claims were made against 22 serving or former officers or staff members and are the highest number in the last six years.